-U.S. Supreme Court Extends Title VII Protections to Sexual Orientation and Transgender StatusAdded by Benjamin C. Ritchie, John Ashby in Articles & Publications, Employment Law on June 17, 2020
+U.S. Supreme Court Extends Title VII Protections to Sexual Orientation and Transgender StatusAdded by Benjamin C. Ritchie, John Ashby in Articles & Blogs, Employment Law on June 17, 2020

 On June 15, 2020, the United States Supreme Court ruled that federal law prohibiting discrimination on the basis of “sex” will now include protections for individuals on the basis of sexual orientation, transgender, and gender identity.
 In Bostock v.
 Clayton County, Georgia, Justice Gorsuch wrote the 6-3 majority opinion, stating: “In Title VII, Congress adopted broad language making it illegal for an employer to rely on an employee’s sex when deciding to fire that employee…We do not hesitate to recognize today a necessary consequence of that legislative choice: an employer who fires an individual merely for being gay or transgender defies the law.”